City-of-Helsinki/allu/README.md

 - wkhtmltopdf

 ### Setting up Database ###
-For database you need postresql and elasticsearch.
+For database you need docker.
+Docker will start up postgresql and elasticsearch for project.
 Commands has been done in linux environment.

 Postgresql
 1. you need to increase max virtualmemory for elastic search: edit file /etc/sysctl.conf by putting row: __vm.max_map_count=262144__
 2. Go to folder allu/deployment/roles/database/files/database_docker/
 3. run docker-compose up